azayrahmad/dsa-teaching-material/README.md

-# Basic Data Structures & Algorithms using C++ - Lecture material
+# [WIP] Basic Data Structures & Algorithms using C++ - Lecture material
 Teaching material for Data Structures & Algorithms course.
 The syllabus is based on DSA course curriculum of Primakara University.

+I'm still in the process of sorting it out and restructuring it.

 ## What's covered
 - Basic data collections